WeeBeasties/Introductory_Statistics/chapter10.md

 ---
-title       : Chapter 10 - Hypothesis Testing with Two Variables description : Insert the chapter description here
+title       : Chapter 9 - Hypothesis Testing with One Variable description : Insert the chapter description here